mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 If a client wants to discover a QUIC-based proxy server for a remote domain, this domain has to be known by the client, e.g. being preconfigured in the application.

+# Using PCP options

+[TODO: needs write up]

+# Using Anycast address

+Wellknown IP anycast address can be used to start communicating with QUIC proxy or to discovery any/list of unicast address of a QUIC proxy.
+When the proxy recieves the request for proxy functionalites then it can either decide to reposond to the client from the anycast address as source address or it can send back a list of unicast address with a redirect command.

+[TODO: this needs more thinking before adding this as an option. treat the current text as placeholder and for further discussion on it]

 # IANA Considerations